 In relation to an Notified Unplanned Outage notified to it pursuant to (a) above, the TSO may request the Generator to retain the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Dispatchable WFPSs and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment on 24 Hour Recall, the period of which shall be the whole or part of the period identified by the Generator as the expected period of the Outage.
 If the Generator agrees to such a request to retain the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Dispatchable WFPSs and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment on 24 Hour Recall, the Generator shall send to the TSO a notice confirming the period within which the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Dispatchable WFPSs and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment will be on 24 Hour Recall.
 The TSO and the Generator may discuss amendments to the period suggested by the TSO, and any agreed amendment shall be reflected in the above notice.
 The TSO shall acknowledge the notice within 2 hours, such acknowledgement confirming that the Outage will be a 24 Hour Recall Outage.
 The provisions of this paragraph OC2.6.5(c) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.5(c) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generating Unit” or a “Demand Side Unit”.

 OC2.6.6 Forced Outages